Methamphetamine is a stimulant that produces a sense of euphoria

 [top]Introduction to Methamphetamine

-Methamphetamine or crystal meth is a long acting, powerful and addictive stimulant closely related to amphetamine.
-Longer lasting and more toxic in its effects on the central nervous system than amphetamine itself, methamphetamine has a high potential for abuse and addiction
+Methamphetamine or crystal meth as it is commonly known is a long acting, powerful and addictive stimulant closely related to amphetamine.
+Longer lasting and more toxic in its effects on the central nervous system than amphetamine itself, methamphetamine has a high potential to be abused and addiction

 .
 Methamphetamine is a white, odorless, bitter-tasting crystalline powder that easily dissolves in water or alcohol